DGTV11/Nitrogen-OS/README.md

 1: Download zip file and unzip it

-If you have an older installation:
+If you have an older NitrogenOS installation:

 *: Transfer data from old installation to new installation,